 We are proud to be grassroots-funded.
 More than 85% of Move to Amend’s budget comes from people like you who give anywhere from $5 to $20,000.

 Our supporters are ordinary folks—and they’re all over the country, across political spectra.
-We're 400,000 supporters strong working for an amendment supported by 80% of Americans.
+We're over 455,000 supporters strong working for an amendment supported by 80% of Americans.
 Our average donation is $40… we’re proud to say this is what a mass movement looks like!

 We are a lean, efficient organization.
-Much of our $388,500 budget goes toward the nine staff who help our grassroots organizers across the country to educate and influence their communities and policymakers.
+Much of our $575,000 budget goes toward our 13-person staff who help our grassroots organizers across the country to educate and influence their communities and policymakers.
 Our internship program trains 6-8 young leaders in the skills needed to run an organization and build a movement.

-Only a small percentage of our budget is devoted to raising resources.
-Much of our fundraising is done by volunteer labor by members of our board of directors.
+Only a small percentage of our budget is devoted to fundraising.

 We have invested in cutting edge resources such as our massively informational website which is our main educational tool, both for the general public and our volunteers.
 We maintain a sophisticated database that helps our volunteers organize and mobilize Move to Amend supporters in our community.
 This spending is a critical part of Move to Amend’s responsibility to be organized, efficient, and effective.